lucienimmink/node-mp3stream/README.md

 `npm run docker: run`
 Please refer to the `package.json` to alter settings like the port and music volume.

-### music volume
+### volumes

-Create a named volume that you mount, for example:
+Create named volume that you mount, for example:

 ```yaml
 docker volume create \